THE COURT PROCESS

 - Entering into a binding child support agreement (in respect to child support matters only); or

-3. If you cannot agree, you can apply to the court for financial orders which relate to property settlement, spousal maintenance, child support, and parenting matters (for more information, see court process).
+3. If you cannot agree, you can apply to the court for financial orders which relate to property settlement, spousal maintenance, child support, and parenting matters.

 At Ramsden Lawyers, we understand that most people prefer to avoid court, and attempt to negotiate an amicable resolution.
 There are benefits of settling the matter outside of court, but there are also circumstances where filing an application to commence proceedings is necessary.
 The court process differs slightly, depending on whether you are seeking orders as to parenting matters, property matters, or both.